 Sing With Us

-If you are between the ages of 8 – 18 years, have a passion for singing, are eager to learn more about music, enjoy performing, and you want to broaden your musical horizons – then come SING with us!
+If you are between the ages of 8 – 17 years, love singing, are eager to learn more about music, enjoy performing, and want to broaden your musical horizons – then come SING with us!

 What To Expect